-When time came to prepare the lesson, I struggled with how to get them to really understand basics of Data Analysis in 2 hours’ time?
+When time came to prepare the lesson, I struggled with how to get them to really understand basics of data analysis in two hours’ time.
 I decided that in order to do so, rather than delving into pure theory, I’d have them face a real-life problem.
-But, for this, I needed data.
+But for this I needed data.

 Revenue prediction with DSS

-When the class began, I went for a round of “raise your hand if you know some basics of statistics?”.
-Typical sleepy early morning “no reaction”.
+When the class began, I went for a round of “raise your hand if you know some basics of statistics?”
+Typical sleepy early morning “no reaction.”
 So I went on telling them we would look at a real-life case, the business of selling tees.
 Lucky me, some of the students were working on a side project that was … an online t-shirt store.
 I had their ears.
-Then Dataiku’s Data Science Studio (DSS) unveiled its magic: simple, clear interface, and easy to understand visuals.
+Then Dataiku unveiled its magic: simple, clear interface, and easy to understand visuals.
 Suddenly, the steps from preparing data to applying predictive analytics felt tangible to the class.

 Reviews (yes, teachers get reviewed on a regular basis) were really amazing.
 The students mentioned being surprised that something they thought was just “boring math” actually took form and helped tackle real-life problems.
-I felt I had done the job: they would probably not turn up to be data scientist, but next time they would be faced with a data issue, they would know where to look (and who knows, they may very well recommend Dataiku’s studio to their boss, Director Of Marketing ;) )
+I felt I had done the job: they would probably not turn out to be data scientists, but next time they would be faced with a data issue, they would know where to look (and who knows, they may very well recommend Dataiku’s studio to their boss, Director Of Marketing ;D )